01 of 03

-San Antonio: You'll have to take a detour from Highway 101 to visit Mission San Antonio de Padua.
-When get you get there, you'll be in the middle of a valley that is little changed since the mission era, giving an idea of what things were like in the 1700s.
+San Antonio: You'll have to take a detour from CA Highway 101 to visit Mission San Antonio de Padua.
+When you arrive, you'll be in the middle of a valley that is little changed since the mission era, giving an idea of what things were like in the 1700s.

 La Purisima: The best thing about La Purisima Concepcion is the way the state park has recreated the grounds.
 The building is also unique, and the layout is linear instead of arranged around a courtyard.

-Santa Barbara: The mission church at Santa Barbara is unique in its architecture, and they have a nice museum.
+Santa Barbara: The mission church at Santa Barbara is unique in its architecture, and they have an excellent museum.

-San Juan Capistrano: The beautiful but ruined church at San Juan Capistrano would have been the grandest of all the missions, but it was ruined during an earthquake.
+San Juan Capistrano: The beautiful but ruined church at San Juan Capistrano would have been the grandest of all the missions, but it was destroyed during an earthquake.
 The grounds are beautiful, too.

 San Diego: The most important thing about Mission San Diego de Alcala is that it was the first one in California, established seven years before the American Revolution began.
 Otherwise, it's not unique enough to merit a side trip.Continue to 2 of 3 below.

 Between 1769 and 1823 — just 54 years — the Spanish Fathers founded 21 missions in what is now the state of California.